aureliojoseph/aureliojoseph/README.md

 I'm Aurelio Borges.

 ## About Me
 I am a Software engineer specialized in building responsive and optimized web applications.
-I have delivered high-quality software solutions, with a primary focus on VueJs and ReactJs, ensuring substantial business growth for multiple clients.
+I have delivered high-quality software solutions, with a primary focus on Vue and React, ensuring substantial business growth for multiple clients.

 My experience collaborating with great Designer and Developer teams has given me an overview of the entire development process, where I can learn and contribute at each stage.
 I am confident in my ability to develop and maintain platforms and web apps.
 I am a team player and like to work contributing my expertise to the team.
 My goal is to develop scalable, high-quality software solutions and to collaborate with professionals who value excellence, innovation and teamwork.